jonsag/ardHydroponic/README.md

 ### Arduino Mega

-Compile and upload ardHydroponic/ardHydroponic.ino with, for example, Arduino IDE.
+Compile and upload hydroponicBase/src/* with, for example, Platform IO.

 When uploading over USB you must open up the connection between D14 and RESET, ie remove the jumper JP1.

 ### ESP-01

-Rename/copy espHydroponic/secrets.h.template to espHydroponic/secrets.h, and edit it with your own values/keys.
+Rename/copy hydroponicConnect/src/secrets.h.template to hydroponicConnect/src/secrets.h, and edit it with your own values/keys.

-Compile and upload espHydroponic/espHydroponic.ino with, for example, Arduino IDE.
+Compile and upload hydroponicConnect/src/* with, for example, Platform IO.

 ## Trouble shooting